Minister of Higher Education (Malaysia)

-The current Malaysian Minister of Higher Education is Mohamed Khaled Nordin since 3 December 2022.
+The current Malaysian Minister of Higher Education has been Zambry Abdul Kadir since 12 December 2023.
+The minister is deputised by the Deputy Minister of Higher Education.
 The minister administers the portfolio through the Ministry of Higher Education.

 List of ministers of higher education

 The following individuals have been appointed as Minister of Higher Education, or any of its precedent titles: